openiddict/openiddict-documentation/guides/getting-started/integrating-with-a-remote-server-instance.md

         var result = await HttpContext.AuthenticateAsync(OpenIddictClientAspNetCoreDefaults.AuthenticationScheme);

         // Important: if the remote server doesn't support OpenID Connect and doesn't expose a userinfo endpoint,
-        // result.Principal.Identity will represent an unauthenticated identity and won't contain any claim.
+        // result.Principal.Identity will represent an unauthenticated identity and won't contain any user claim.
         //
         // Such identities cannot be used as-is to build an authentication cookie in ASP.NET Core (as the
         // antiforgery stack requires at least a name claim to bind CSRF cookies to the user's identity) but